mongodb-labs/mongoac-spec/README.md

 Operations that return lists of values (e.g., `listDatabases`, `listDatabaseNames`, `listCollectionNames`, `listIndexes`) need a way to return array-like results across the FFI boundary.
 (Note: `listCollections` uses a cursor for its result, not a list result — see the CRUD Operations section for cursor conventions.)
 Three representations are under consideration:

 - **BSON array via `bson_t` (current approach):** The result is encoded as a BSON array stored in the existing `bson_t*` returned by `mongoac_future_get_bson()`.
-The caller iterates elements using standard libbson macros (`bson_iter_init_find` + `bson_iter_recurse`).
+The caller iterates elements using standard bson2 macros (`bson_iter_init_find` + `bson_iter_recurse`).
 Pros: reuses existing types and getter, no new API surface, consistent with BSON interchange format.
-Cons: C callers must know libbson iteration APIs; elements of homogeneous type (e.g., all strings) incur BSON encoding overhead for a single concrete type; BSON arrays are stored as `{"0": ..., "1": ...}` internally, which may be surprising for callers expecting a flat C array.
+Cons: C callers must know bson2 iteration APIs; elements of homogeneous type (e.g., all strings) incur BSON encoding overhead for a single concrete type; BSON arrays are stored as `{"0": ..., "1": ...}` internally, which may be surprising for callers expecting a flat C array.

 - **Pointer+length out-params:** A getter returning pointers with an explicit count, e.g. `mongoac_future_get_str_array(future, &data, &len, &error)` returning `const char**` for string arrays, or `mongoac_future_get_doc_array(future, &data, &len, &error)` returning `const bson_t**` for document arrays.
 Pros: familiar C idiom, avoids BSON parsing for simple types (strings), explicit length and pointer make iteration natural.
 Cons: introduces a family of getter functions, ownership semantics must be defined per variant (does the caller free elements individually? is the array contiguous?), and heterogeneous arrays cannot be represented without a tag.

 - **Dedicated `mongoac_array_t` opaque type:** An opaque handle with accessors like `mongoac_array_count(array, &error)` and `mongoac_array_get(array, index, &error)` returning a `bson_t*` element, plus a `mongoac_array_get_string(array, index, &error)` for string elements.
 Inspired by the cursor iteration pattern.
 Pros: type-safe, discoverable, extensible with typed accessors, single ownership convention (destroy the array).
 Cons: adds another opaque handle lifecycle (create, access, destroy) with its own memory management, requires index-based accessor functions per element type, heavier API surface for simple use cases.

-Current approach: **BSON array via `bson_t`** — the existing `Bson` variant of `FutureValue` is reused for `listDatabases`, `listDatabaseNames`, and `listCollectionNames`, with the caller iterating the BSON array using libbson macros. `listCollections` uses the `Cursor` variant of `FutureValue` instead, consistent with the CRUD cursor pattern.
+Current approach: **BSON array via `bson_t`** — the existing `Bson` variant of `FutureValue` is reused for `listDatabases`, `listDatabaseNames`, and `listCollectionNames`, with the caller iterating the BSON array using bson2 macros. `listCollections` uses the `Cursor` variant of `FutureValue` instead, consistent with the CRUD cursor pattern.
 This choice is **not deferrable**: the `FutureValue` variant assigned to each operation determines which typed getter is valid.
 Changing an operation from one variant to another (e.g., from `Bson` to a dedicated array type) would break existing compiled callers, because `mongoac_future_get_bson()` on a future that no longer stores a `Bson` variant returns a runtime error.
 The chosen representation for each operation is locked at implementation time.
 Adding *new* operations with a different representation is always possible, but retrofitting an existing operation is an ABI break.

 ### Supported Features